 Proper grip is more than just clasping your hands around the club.
-Consider trying the ‘Interlocking Grip’.
-It provides a stable grip and prevents over-gripping, which is a common mistake among beginners.
+Ensure a stable and comfortable grip with something like the ‘Interlocking Grip’ which can provide a stable grip and prevents over-gripping, which is a common mistake among beginners.
 Play with the grip until you discover what feels comfortable and stable.
 Remember, your grip directly affects your shot, so invest time in getting it right.

 #3 Backswing Basics

 A backswing is the upward motion that sets your swing in motion.
 Imagine drawing back the string on a bow.
 The goal of the backswing is to build up as much energy, better known as ‘potential energy’, as possible, ready to release on the downswing.

 #4 Downswing: Mastering the Motion

 Downswing follows the backswing and transitions into the impact.
 It’s crucial to maintain your momentum, as your body uncoils and your hands bring the club downward to the ‘impact’.

 #5 Impact and Follow-Through for New Golfers